- How is salivary gland cancer treated?

 Parotid gland surgery

 Most salivary gland tumors occur in the parotid gland.
-Most parotid gland tumors are benign.
 Surgery here is complicated by the fact that the facial nerve, which controls movement on the same side of the face, passes through the gland.
-For these operations, a cut (incision) is made in the skin in front of the ear and may extend down to the neck.
+For these operations, an incision (cut) is made in the skin in front of the ear and may extend down to the neck.

 Most parotid gland cancers start in the outside part of the gland, called the superficial lobe.
 These can be treated by removing only this lobe, which is called a superficial parotidectomy.
-This usually spares (does not injure) the facial nerve and so does not interfere with facial movement.
+This usually leaves the facial nerve intact and does not affect facial movement.

 If your cancer has spread into deeper tissues, the surgeon will remove the entire gland.
 This operation is called a total parotidectomy.
 If the cancer has grown into the facial nerve, it will have to be removed as well.
 If your surgeon has mentioned this surgery as a possibility, ask about operations to repair the nerve and ways to treat side effects caused by removing the nerve.
 If the cancer has grown into other tissues near your parotid gland, these tissues might also need to be removed.